wanxinyang/run-treeqsm-in-octave/README.md

 `pkg load statistics`

-## 4. Update treeqsm.m to save as binary format
+## 3. Update treeqsm.m to save as binary format
+Only need to do it for the first time.

 `save([inputs.out, '/', str], 'qsm', '-v7')`

-## 5. Run as normal!
+## 4. Run as normal!